bitcointranscripts/transcription-review-backend/api/app/Auth.md

 1. User login with github, we send just the Oauth token to the backend
 2. The backend calls [github api](https://docs.github.com/en/rest/users/users?apiVersion=2022-11-28#get-the-authenticated-user) to verify the user
 3. If the user login details matches the stored data in the db, we send a new jwt (with new token encrypted) to the frontend
+4. Edge case: For existing users without a jwt, we collect the token from the frontend(gotten from github) and check if the user exists in the db.
+If true, we create a new jwt (with the token encrpted in it) and send it to the frontend for auth.

 ## Middleware (auth routes)